 How the work goes

-- Inspection: we identify the covering type and how it is bonded to the substrate.
+- Inspection: we check what kind of covering is there and how it is fixed to the substrate.

-- Skirting boards are removed (if they are in the way).
+- Skirting boards are taken off (if they get in the way).

-- The covering is cut or levered, rolled up or taken off in sections.
+- The covering is cut or prised up, then rolled up or removed in sections.

-- Adhesive residue is scraped or sanded off.
+- Adhesive residue is scraped away or sanded off.

-- The screed is checked for cracks and moisture.
+- The screed is inspected for cracks and moisture.

 Common mistakes

-- Leaving old adhesive on the screed — the new floor goes down unevenly.
+- Leaving old adhesive on the screed — the new floor will sit unevenly.

-- Laying new linoleum over old — bumps, bubbles, smell.
+- Putting new linoleum over old — humps, bubbles, odour.

-- Chipping tiles without protecting the screed — damages the substrate, which then needs levelling.
+- Breaking up tiles without protecting the screed — this damages the substrate, and then levelling is needed.

-- Not ventilating — stripping old floors can produce dust and adhesive fumes.
+- No ventilation — removing old floors can create dust and adhesive fumes.

 What to prepare

-- Have heavy-duty waste bags ready (or the technician can bring his own for a fee).
+- Prepare heavy-duty waste bags (or the technician can bring his own for a fee).

 A real case from Warsaw

 A flat in Bemowo, 55 m² — old linoleum on mastic from the 1990s.
-It came up hard — the adhesive had bonded into the screed.
-The technician worked with a scraper and a floor grinder for a full day.
-But the screed underneath turned out to be in good shape — the new vinyl flooring went down perfectly.
+It was tough to remove — the adhesive had really keyed into the screed.
+The technician spent a full day with a scraper and a floor grinder.
+In the end, the screed underneath was in good condition — the new vinyl flooring went down without a problem (compatible with Quick-Step, Egger, Kronopol and similar).

 Frequently asked questions